unstacked-labs/genkit-rshow-starter/instructions.md

 );
 ```

-Positive
-: **Flow Architecture**: Flows orchestrate multiple AI calls and tool usage.
+Note: **Flow Architecture**: Flows orchestrate multiple AI calls and tool usage.
 They can stream responses in real-time and handle complex multi-step AI interactions.

 ---